 DIAMOND CARAT WEIGHT

-he term carat (ct) refers to the weight of a diamond.
+The term carat (ct) stands for the weight of a diamond.
 To break it down, one carat equals 200 milligrams (0.20 grams), which is divided into 100 points for precision.
 Therefore, a diamond weighing one-tenth of a carat may be referred to as 0.10 carats or “10-points”.
 It is important to note that “carat” (abbreviated ct), in this case, is not the same as “karat” (abbreviated K or kt).
 Although both are units of measurement used in jewelry, carat is a measure of gemstone weight, while karat is a measure of gold purity.

 Contrary to popular belief, a diamond’s carat weight does not necessarily reflect its actual size.
 For example, two diamonds of equal carat weight may appear slightly different in mm size when viewed from above, depending on their other attributes.

 When evaluating the millimeter (mm) size of a diamond, the top diameter and cut grade of the stone are taken into account, along with carat weight.
 Together, these are known as the diamond’s dimensions.
 The distance across the top of the diamond is crucial since this is how diamonds are generally viewed once set in jewelry.
 The cut (i.e., the diamond shape) similarly affects the stone’s perceived size.
 A well-cut diamond maximizes light performance, making it appear larger in a jewelry piece.

 Market Retail Price